-Because God has unleashed and exhausted His anger and judgement upon His Son Jesus Christ on the cross for all our sins – past, present and future!
+Because God has unleashed and exhausted His anger and judgment upon His Son Jesus Christ on the cross for all our sins – past, present, and future!

 Therefore, the justice of God that demands that sinners must not go unpunished has been fully satisfied.

-Christ having bore our sins and the wages of our sins in His own body on the cross, God will be unjust to remain angry with sinners, to punish sinners for their sins, or to put their sins to their accounts.
+Christ has borne our sins and the wages of our sins in His own body on the cross.
+God will be unjust to remain angry with sinners, punish sinners for their sins, or put their sins to their accounts.

-On God’s side, there is no more anger, hatred or hostility left towards any sinner.
-All of God’s anger against sinners had been emptied and exhausted on Jesus Christ at the cross.
+There is no more anger, hatred, or hostility left towards any sinner on God’s side.
+All of God’s wrath against sinners had been emptied and exhausted on Jesus Christ at the cross.

 Why then will God still judge sinners and cast them into hell after death?

-On the great Day of Judgement, God will not judge or punish sinners because of their sins or trespasses, but because they rejected God’s free gift of salvation which was purchased and made available to them at such a huge cost, the precious blood of Jesus Christ.
+On the great Day of Judgement, God will not judge or punish sinners because of their sins or trespasses, but because they rejected God’s gift of salvation which was purchased and made available to them at such a vast considerable, the precious blood of Jesus Christ.

-It is only the sinners who left this world despising, ignoring and rejecting Christ’s finished work of reconciliation on the cross that will face and experience in full the fierce wrath and judgement of God (John 16:8-9, Heb.
+It is only the sinners who left this world despising, ignoring, and rejecting Christ’s finished work of reconciliation on the cross that will face and experience in full the fierce wrath and judgment of God (John 16:8-9, Heb.
 10:26-27).

-Although God is no longer angry with sinners, or seeking to punish sinners for their sins, or imputing to sinners their sins because of Christ’s finished work of reconciliation, yet many sinners are totally unaware of this God’s change of disposition towards them.
+Although God is no longer angry with sinners or seeking to punish sinners for their sins or imputing sinners their sins because of Christ’s finished work of reconciliation, many sinners are unaware of this God’s change of disposition towards them.
 Why?